SMITHsharon/stringManipulation/readme.md

 This exercise prompts for user text input, then outputs to the screen:
 - the string charactors printed in reverse
 - the string characters alphabetized
-- whether or not the string is a palindrome
+- whether or not the input string is a palindrome

 #### Screen Grab on Launch